- About UF

-The master’s in music education online program requires 33 credit hours of coursework to complete, providing a comprehensive overview of the latest teaching methods and theory in music education.
+The online master’s in music education program requires 33 credit hours of coursework to complete, providing a comprehensive overview of the latest teaching methods and theory in music education.
 Even if you’re working full time while pursuing the program, all of the requirements listed below can be completed in 2 years of dedicated study.

 This course examines the historical and philosophical foundations of contemporary music education, from ancient Greece to the present.
 The purpose, function and reasoning for inclusion of music in general education will be studied.

 The purpose of this course is to equip graduate music education students with the knowledge and skill to be able to locate, read, and understand the research literature in music education, applying it to their practice.
 In addition, students will learn to design action research studies to systematically explore personal questions related to music teaching and learning.